AlternativeFFFF/Alt-F4/submissions/Complexity Corner 4/Complexity Corner 4.md

 Speed modules in beacons are much more common.
 If you have something that just *needs* to run as fast as possible (like exhausted oil pumpjacks), you can surround it with speed-filled beacons.
 You can use a line of beacons between buildings if you have a part of your factory that is getting way too large, such as furnace arrays, in order to get their size way down.
 Remember: you don't have to go full megabase to play around with beacons in your base, so give them a try in small corners where you think they'll help!

-[Image: beaconed furnaces | Caption: The left block and the right block have the same throughput.]
+{% include image.html src='https://media.alt-f4.blog/ALTF4/29/beaconed_furnaces.jpg' alt='Beaconed electric furnaces vs steel furnaces with the same capacity.' caption='Note that the left and right blocks have the same smelting throughput.' %}

 Finally, I should say that efficiency modules will offset the penalty from other modules, so you can use them together around your furnaces and mining drills to significantly reduce the pollution output.
 The minimum power draw (and thus pollution factor) is 20% of the building's original value, not the value after penalties, so your Efficiency 3 modules really start to shine here.
 If you mix 14 Efficiency 3 and 10 Speed 3 modules in a 12-beacon array, you completely negate the pollution increase of the speed modules and still get a 250% speed increase.